mhubrich/what-to-watch/README.md

 ### Configuration

-This project uses a configuration file to store and retrieve all required API keys and endpoint location.
+This project uses a configuration file to store and retrieve all required API keys and endpoint locations.
 Create a new file called `default.json` and place it in the directory `./config`.
 It should follow the same schema as [config/default-example.json](https://github.com/mhubrich/what-to-watch/blob/main/config/default-example.json).

 The following list provides an overview of available configuration options:
 * `session`: Stores the secret used for the [Express.js Sessions middleware](https://www.npmjs.com/package/express-session).
-* `database.movies`
+* `database.movies`: Table name, location and keys of a [AWS DynamoDB](https://aws.amazon.com/dynamodb/) instance used to store movie data.
-* `database.users`
+* `database.users`: Table name, location and keys of a [AWS DynamoDB](https://aws.amazon.com/dynamodb/) instance used to store user accounts.
-* `strategy`
+* `strategy`: Authentication details to use with Passport's [Google OAuth2.0](https://www.passportjs.org/packages/passport-google-oauth20/) middleware.
-* `app`
+* `app`: URL of the web application.
-* `streaming`
+* `streaming`: Stores secrets of third-party streaming offer APIs.

 ### Deployment